-2019 Workshop: Tribal Cultural Landscapes and Forest Management
+2019 Workshop: Tribal Cultural Landscapes and Natural Resource Management

 Photo courtesy of Mike Magner

 Minnesota's rich cultural history remains visible across many of our landscapes.
 Historic cultural resources can help us understand how those who came before us lived on the land.
 Recognizing and protecting cultural resources and the history they reflect is a priority for natural resource management activities.
 At this field-based workshop, you will walk through forested landscapes, learning how to recognize a number of different cultural features indicating historic or current use by tribal members including burial mounds, a sugarbush, and other features.
 We'll also review what to do and who to contact when you encounter these important features.
 Please dress for the weather.

 Date: Thursday May 2, 2018

 - Tim Beyer, MN Department of Natural Resources